kazurayam/ks-chrome-for-testing-keyword/README.md

 ## Solution

-I would use "Chrome for Testing" instead of Chrome browser.
+I will use "Chrome for Testing" instead of Chrome browser.

 - https://developer.chrome.com/blog/chrome-for-testing/

-"Chrome for Testing" does not auto-upgrade.
-I can keep the version of "Chrome for Testing" and ChromeDriver to be fixed to a older stable version.
-I would be no longer disturbed by the frequent upgrade of Chrome and unstable download of ChromeDriver.
+"Chrome for Testing" is a flavor of Chrome browser.
+It was released in July 2023.
+I has a special characteristic: it does not auto-upgrade itself.
+I can keep the "Chrome for Testing" and the associated ChromeDriver to a certain older stable version that I choose.
+With "Chrome for Testing", I would no longer be disturbed by the frequent upgrade of Chrome and unstable download of ChromeDriver.
+Of course, I can upgrade the version manually when I want to.

 ## Solution explained

 ### Installing Chrome for Testing and ChromeDriver of the version

-You need "Node" and "npx" installed on your machine.
+See [the blog](https://developer.chrome.com/blog/chrome-for-testing?lh=en#how_can_i_get_chrome_for_testing_binaries) for detail.You need ["Node" and "npx"](https://tubemint.com/install-nodejs-npm-npx-yarn/) installed on your machine.

 To install a specific version of "Chrome for Testing", run the command